agrawalsmart7/mywebsite/_posts/2019-06-07-Active-Directory-Enumeration.md

 Welcome to this post, this post covers How to enumerate Active Directory Environment.
 I just want to share what I learned #SharingisCaring.

+So What is Active Directory?

+Active directory is a service which stores the objects into a centralised way.
+Objects like users, Computers, Groups etc. All these info are stored in Domain Controller.
+AD uses LDAP to retrieve the data from the Domain controller.
+It also uses DNS for let the client to locate the DC.
+More info is [here](https://searchwindowsserver.techtarget.com/definition/Active-Directory).

 This post skips the part of "Installing Active directory in Windows 2008 server."

-Always practice in Enviroment, so for that I have created a Virtual Playground in which there is a domain controller and client.
+Always practice in Enviroment, so for that Virtual Playground includes a Domain Controller (windows server 2008) and Client (Windows 7).

-So our domain is "ad.lab"
+So our domain is "**ad.lab**"

 This is my Domain Controller (DC) IP is 192.168.0.8